McShelby/hugo-theme-relearn/exampleSite/content/content/layouts/_index.en.md

 ### Default {#archetypes-default}

 A **Default** page is any other content page.
-If you set an unknown archetype in your frontmatter, this archetype will be used to generate the page.
+If you set an unknown archetype in your front matter, this archetype will be used to generate the page.

 ![Default page](pages-default.png?width=60pc)